 It is the responsibility of the student groups to identify a suitable project concept.
 The project should comprise a substantial amount of individual and group work.
 The following example systems will help the students to select a project concept but the group may come up with their own concept.

-An Events Calendar service
+Banking management system which contains branches all over the country

+Chat application

 A Regional Weather reporting service

-Regional News collection and reporting

 A Property for Sale service

 In order to support the academic aims of the assignment there are some rules intended to ensure that the system is heterogeneous and that you employ suitable middleware.
 The project selection should be based on and to support the academic goals of the module.
 But you should also consider the realistic commercial requirements and value of the selected project concept.